Friday, October 26, 2012

 Frederick Roth and Louise Goldner had two children:

 • Frederick (III) (b.1909, d.2008) was born in Chicago, Illinois but spent his school-age years in Monroe, Wisconsin.
-A rabble-rouser, he dropped-out of high school and was sent back to Chicago to live with his grandparents for a time in the late 1920’s and early 1930’s.
+A bit of a rabble-rouser, he dropped-out of high school and was sent back to Chicago to live with his grandparents for a time in the late 1920’s and early 1930’s.
 He came back to Monroe in the early 30’s and married Grace Holcomb.
-They would have one child and then were divorced.
-He would marry his second wife, Kathryn Baltzer in 1946 and they would have two children.
+They would have one child, Dean (b.1935, d.2006) and then were divorced.
+He would marry his second wife, Kathryn Baltzer in 1946 and they would have two children, Susan and Charles.
 Frederick and Kathryn would settle in Mount Horeb, Wisconsin and the Roth brothers ran a cheese business in the Town of Blue Mounds until the mid-1960s.
 Fred's health began to deteriorate in the early 1960’s and in 1966, Fred and Kathryn moved to Clearwater, then to New Port Richey, Florida.
 In 1980 they move to Columbia, South Carolina where they spent the rest of their lives.

 • Edward (b.1912, d.2000) was born in Chicago but spent most of his school years in Monroe.
 He married Kate Montieth (b.1914) of Monroe, Wisconsin.
-Sometime in the 1940’s he went to work in the cheese business for Al Henze at Mount Horeb.
-Later he would partner with his brother, Fred and run Blue Mounds Cheese Company for about 20 years.
-Ed and Kate had two children.
+Sometime in the 1940’s he went to work in the cheese business.
+He was in the Chicago area for a bit and later worked for Al Henze at Mount Horeb.
+He would them partner with his brother, Fred and run Blue Mounds Cheese Company for about 20 years.
+Ed and Kate adopted two children, Frederick and Marikay.
 Ed was active in the community in Mount Horeb including a stint on the School Board.
 In the late 1960’s he retired and lived out the rest of his life in Florida.
 He is buried at Greenwood Cemetery in Monroe.

 Frederick Roth and Louise Goldner on their